Tereza Štadler: Biography

 In the 1960s, she was one of the leading Yugoslav women's chess players. Štadler won the Yugoslav Women's Chess Championships in 1964.
 She is the winner of many international chess women's tournaments, including Bela Crkva (1958), Arenys de Mar (1966), Novi Sad (1978).

 In 1967, Tereza Štadler participated in Women's World Chess Championship Candidates Tournament in Subotica and ranked 4th place.
-In 1971, she participated at Women's World Chess Championship Interzonal Tournament in Ohrid and ranked 13th place.
+In 1971, she participated in Women's World Chess Championship Interzonal Tournament in Ohrid and ranked 13th place.

 Štadler played for Yugoslavia in the Women's Chess Olympiads: